se6liferlygood/LPI-FART-ARMY-MACRO/README.md

 # LPI-FART-ARMY-MACRO
 standard LPI macro for all fart army members!

+THIS MACRO ONLY WORKS ON NORMAL ROBLOX!
+THIS MEANS NO BLOXSTRAP OR ANYTHING LIKE THAT!

 this macro is written in AutoHotKey v2

 you need autohotkey v2 to run this macro